-Industrie Africa is committed to celebrating the diverse voices of the industry.
+Industrie Africa is committed to celebrating the diverse voices of the African fashion industry.

 A freelance writer and content creator, Lindsay Samson was born and bred in Cape Town, South Africa.
 After cutting her teeth studying theatre making in New York City, she returned home to obtain her B.A. from the University of Cape Town, ultimately embarking upon a career as an arts and culture journalist and copywriter.
-A former staff writer for Design Indaba, her focus is on stories that elevate the voices of black woman artists, activists and creators, particularly those on the African continent.
+A former staff writer for Design Indaba, her focus is on stories that elevate the voices of female artists, activists, and creators, particularly those on the African continent.

 As a growing commerce and content platform, we are always looking for talented, creative individuals to potentially join our family.
 If you are passionate about the African fashion industry and would be interested in being a part of the team, please drop us a note on firstname.lastname@example.org.